Setting up a trading subsidiary for academy trusts

 Making a profit

-In the initial years of trading it is not uncommon for a subsidiary to be loss making.
+In the initial years of trading, it is not uncommon for a trading subsidiary to be loss making.
 In order to make a gift aid payment, the subsidiary needs to have both the cash available and also sufficient distributable reserves.
-Gift aid payments need to be physically paid out within nine months of the year end, it is important to ensure that costs in the subsidiary are fully tax deductible to ensure taxable profits align closely with accounting profits.
+Gift aid payments need to be physically paid out to the academy trust within nine months of the year end.
+It is important to ensure that costs in the subsidiary are fully tax deductible to ensure taxable profits align closely with accounting profits.

 Funding the subsidiary